NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. code-block:: python3
    :caption: *Inspect the data type, number of dimensions, dimension
-             sizes and number of elements of the data array.*
+             sizes and number of elements of the data.*

    >>> t.data.dtype
    dtype('float64')